nstrike2/Heap-Allocator/README.md

 ---

 The test_harness runs the allocator and its various functionalities (mymallc, myrealloc, myfree) on a script and validates results (validate_heap) for correctness.
-When compiled using "make", it will create 3 differentcompiled versions of this program, one using each type of heap allocator (bump, implicit, and explicit).
+When compiled using "make", it will create 3 different compiled versions of this program, one using each type of heap allocator (bump, implicit, and explicit).

 Hope you enjoy!